molly/manager-README/README.md

 Similarly, if you email or Slack me outside of my working hours, I may not respond quickly.
 I do try to keep up with notifications in case there's anything urgent, but if I read a message and it's non-urgent, I may leave it until the next working day.
 If you have something non-urgent you want to tell me and it's outside of my work hours, I don't mind if you Slack me, though I always appreciate an explicit note that it's non-urgent!
 If you need me urgently outside of work hours, paging me is the best way to get hold of me, though you can always try Slack too first.

-### A note on diversity and inclusion

-Diversity and inclusion are extremely important to me.
-I would not necessarily mention this in my README, except that it ties in a bit with my schedule: I choose to work from home part of the time because it helps me manage [my anxiety disorder](https://adaa.org/understanding-anxiety/generalized-anxiety-disorder-gad#), which I prefer to be open about.
-This will not affect our working relationship–I will be available on Slack, email, Github, or video calls regardless of whether I am in the office or not (see below).

 ## If you need something

-1. Snag me at my desk.
-If I have headphones on, it does _not_ mean I am "in the zone" and expect not to be interrupted.
-I'm probably just enjoying some music.
-Feel free to grab my attention, preferably by waving in my periphery or tapping my desk.
-If I'm about to have to run off for a meeting or somesuch, I'll let you know and figure out a better time to chat.
-2. Slack me or email me.
-Even if you want an in-person or Zoom meeting, just message me to let me know you want to talk and I'll make time.
-If you would rather talk about something over email or message, that's fine too.
+1. Slack me or set up an impromptu Zoom meeting.
-3. Throw something on my calendar.
+2. Throw something on my calendar.
 If I am scheduled for an interview or something else I can't reschedule and you invite me to a meeting, I may chat with you and reschedule.
 If you see that I've blocked off the day or time block as "meeting-free", that does not apply to you—it's more to discourage folks outside the team from scheduling non-urgent meetings that day that could be scheduled otherwise.
 If you need to talk, schedule over this as much as you need.

-If I'm working from home, you can expect me to be as available as I would be if I was in the office.
+Even though I work from home now, you can expect me to be as available as I would be if I was in the office.
 Although it may feel weird to schedule a brief Zoom meeting when you'd normally just swing by my desk for five minutes, please do so without hesitation if you think chatting face-to-face or screen-sharing will be more useful than textual communication.

 ## Caveat